BitMEX/api-connectors/auto-generated/csharp/docs/PositionApi.md

             var apiInstance = new PositionApi();
             var symbol = symbol_example;  // string | Symbol of position to isolate.
-            var amount = 8.14;  // decimal? | Amount to transfer, in Satoshis.
+            var amount = 789;  // long? | Amount to transfer, in Satoshis.
 May be negative. var targetAccountId = 1.2;  // double? | AccountId for the position that the margin would be transfered to, must be a paired account with main user. (optional)

             try